 The PREPARE statement is used to save all the STEP results contained in the listed variables.
 The file bench3.dsp is created which contains the results of all (5) runs.
 Note that ESL appends the extension .dsp if none is specified.
-The Post Run Plot option of the ISE Display Manager may be used to perform post-mortem graphical analysis of the results prepared during a simulation session.
+The Post Run Analysis option of ESL-Studio may be used to perform post-mortem graphical analysis of the results prepared during a simulation session.